 For the most part, we're a "Draft Only" operation.
-So aside from a dozen or so hand-bottled specialty beers we offer throughout the year at the brewery, the BEST way to get our beer is at one of our locations in a Growler, fresh-filled while you wait.
-Or, for those looking to make a bigger commitment, we also offer Kegs.
+So aside from a dozen or so hand-bottled specialty beers we offer throughout the year at the brewery, the BEST way to get our beer is at one of our locations in a Growler, fresh-filled while you wait (AND now you can wait with a PINT in hand!).
+Or for those looking to make a bigger commitment, we also offer Kegs.

-We typically brew over 35 different beers each year.
+We brew about 35 different beers each year.
 Most are distributed to bars and restaurants through Western PA by our Master Distributor, Vecenie Distributing.
 But to find our small batch and hand-bottled brews, you'll need to come to us.

 OUR YEAR ROUND BEERS

-Distributed in half barrels and sixtels, quarters are available for pickup by special order.
+Distributed in halves and sixtels.
+Quarters are available by special order.

 Big Hop IPA

-Loads of Centennial and Cascade hops make this a truly American IPA, brewed to be VERY hoppy but not especially bitter, balanced with a solid Munich Malt backbone.
-Our flagship, and by far, our most popular beer.
+Loads of Centennial and Cascade hops make this a truly American IPA, brewed to be nice and hoppy but not especially bitter.
+Balanced with a solid Munich Malt backbone.
+Our flagship beer, and by far our most popular overall.

 Black Strap Stout